 Your orthodontic appliances are designed to hold up to normal wear and tear that occur when you brush, floss, eat, drink, and speak.
 Orthodontic emergencies are rare.
 However, if you experience sudden or severe pain, or if your equipment is causing discomfort that you can’t address on your own, please contact us.
 Most concerns can wait until the following day, but if you have a serious problem, we can be immediately available.
-Dr. Kenneth Banasiak and Dr. Roger Nettune, our experienced orthodontists, as well as our extensively trained team will help you resolve concerns as quickly as possible.
+Dr. Kenneth Banasiak, our experienced orthodontist, as well as our extensively trained team, will help you resolve concerns as quickly as possible.

 In most cases, you should be able to temporarily address minor concerns until an orthodontic visit can be scheduled.
 If you know the name of your specialized appliance and all its pieces, we can more easily assist you in finding a solution to a problem over the phone.
 Fortunately, we have an orthodontic dictionary to help you identify each part.
 Even if you successfully relieve the discomfort associated with your concern, you should still contact us promptly so we can repair any broken or damaged equipment and ensure your treatment is proceeding as expected.
 A poorly or non-functioning orthodontic appliance can set back your outcome, so we encourage you to speak with us about any issues you may have.

 Tips to Address Common Concerns

 If a wire has come loose and causes discomfort, you can use the eraser end of a pencil to carefully push the wire down and out of the way.
 You may also wish to place a small amount of wax over any rough areas.

 Loose Bracket or Band

 Feel a wiggle in your bracket or band?
 As long as the appliance is still attached to the wire you should leave it alone.
 However, you can use wax to cover any metal that might be irritating to your mouth.
 If the wire becomes completely loose, try wrapping the bracket with a piece of tissue.